LapinRobin/anime-recommender-frontend/README.md

+#  Anime Recommender

+## Overview
+In this project, we aim to do Anime Recommandation.
+It was carried out as part of the Smart project.
+To check for the details please check out the file 'Projet_SMART2024.pdf' present in the same folder

+### Steps to Use the Application

 In order to launch the program:

+- Clone the repository onto your own local machine

+- Open command prompt/terminal in the cloned repository

-1, Install requirements.txt using pip install requirements.txt
+- Install requirements.txt using pip install requirements.txt

-2, Launch app.py
+- Launch app.py